rocky/gjchaitin/gjchaitin.md

 register-based representation.
 But circa 1982 it was not a widespread practice.
 Greg's work predates the invention of Single Static Assignment, or SSA, which followed shortly afterward at IBM, presumably under Greg's influence.
 Both promoted the proliferation of register-based intermediate languages.

 Greg's work was contemporaneous with the first edition of the Dragon Book which popularized this idea.
-(The first edition described a register allocation scheme that was suited for stack-architectures CPUs.
+(The first edition described a register allocation scheme that was suited for stack-architecture CPUs.
 Later editions of this book switched to describing the register allocation scheme that Greg developed.)

 Compare this with the earlier books by David Griesor McKeeman et al. In the 1970s, there were several compilers that worked off of a tree representation.
 Some interpreters, such as those for Lisp, Perl5, or Korn shell, still work off of expression trees.